 We are in a golden age of podcasting.
-A report recently showed that podcast listeners doubled between 2008 and 2015, and then increased by 23% between 2015 and 2016.
+A recent report showed that podcast listeners doubled between 2008 and 2015, and then increased by 23% between 2015 and 2019.
 In the U.S. alone, there are more than 57 million monthly listeners.
 With numbers like these, many entrepreneurs feel the urge to start one of their own.

+It begins with audience.
 After all, audience = money, right?
 This has led to some people encouraging others to “make money” by podcasting.
 But here’s my super-complicated advice to those of you thinking of starting a podcast to make money: Don’t.
 (Unless you’re willing to work very, very hard at it.)

 I’ve been in the radio and podcasting space for more than a decade.
 I started hosting a podcast in 2006, spun that into a Sirius XM radio show in 2007, and since then my team has grown The Jordan Harbinger Show from a handful of early listeners in 2006 to around five million monthly listeners today.
 As a result of hosting The Jordan Harbinger Show, I’ve had a chance to speak at companies like Google.
 We’ve been recommended by outlets like The Guardian, the BBC, and the New York Times.

 Despite all that, if I had to start all over again in 2019, I’m not sure I would.
 While some might say, “Easy for you to say, Jordan, you’re already making money at this,” my answer is, “Not exactly.”
 (We’ll get to this.)